In recent time the Carterton District Council has been a complete failure in maintaining its drinking water systems.

 The new development follows a new study that found up to 800,000 New Zealanders health could potentially be at risk of bowel cancer from drinking water around the country following high levels of Nitrates.

-CEO Sam Hudson interviewed Freshwater Ecologist Dr Mike Joy from Victoria University in Wellington on the new water regulator called Taumata Arowai.
+Founder Sam Hudson interviewed Freshwater Ecologist Dr Mike Joy from Victoria University in Wellington on the new water regulator called Taumata Arowai.